aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ???+ info
     The `key` and `value` will be compared to the input from the `context` parameter.

+    If a condition's `key` is not present in `context`, the condition never matches, regardless of the action.
+For example, a `NOT_EQUALS` rule on `tier` will not match a request that carries no `tier` at all.

 ???+ "Time based keys"

     For time based keys, we provide a list of predefined keys.
 These will automatically get converted to the corresponding timestamp on each invocation of your Lambda function.